CIKM-2021/hive-db/README.md

 - You can get the list of supported fields of the APIs [here](https://github.com/SOCHAINDB/hive-db/blob/master/assets/fields.md).
 - You can get the list of operation types of the APIs [here](https://github.com/CIKM-2021/hive-db/blob/master/assets/summary.org).
+- You can see the bigquery SQL examples [here](https://github.com/SOCHAINDB/hive-db/blob/master/assets/queries.md)

 # Run a local service